nimalwyd/capstone-project/README.md

 # About the project

-Project done by Nimal krishna for a truck free space detection system in c
+Project done by Nimal krishna.
+A  truck free space detection system in c

 ## Purpose of the project